If you are in crisis or need urgent help, call 000 immediately. You can find more information about crisis support services on this page.

 There are also 24 hour telephone support and counselling services that you or your family member can call from anywhere in Australia.
 These include:

-What is a ‘safety plan’?
+What is a ‘suicide safety plan’?

 If the person you are worried about is having thoughts of suicide, but is not in immediate danger, it can be helpful to have a ‘safety plan’.
 A safety plan is a list of ways the person can manage distress and keep themselves safe.
 A safety plan should include a list of people and services they can call for help.